 Two primary requirements for lighting safety in a hazardous location are intrinsically safe and explosion-proof.
 While they may sound like they mean the same thing, they’re actually different techniques.

-An intrinsically safe light is not capable of releasing enough electrical or thermal energy to cause ignition in a hazardous location.
+An IS light is not capable of releasing enough electrical or thermal energy to cause ignition in a hazardous location.

-The difference is the lack of ability to create an ignition source (intrinsically safe) vs containing it (explosion-proof).
+The difference is the lack of ability to create an ignition source vs containing it (explosion-proof).

-There is a downside to intrinsically safe equipment – it has energy limitations.
-In our example headlamp, there are only 310 lumens of output.
+There is a downside to intrinsically safe equipment.
+It has energy limitations.
+In our example headlamp, you only get 310 lumens of output.
 That’s actually pretty solid, though.
 Most competitive headlamps are under 200 lumens and the most common model in the field is just 120.

 There are plenty of other types of intrinsically safe equipment besides lights, though lighting is one of the most common equipment classes around hazardous locations.